The Guillow’s Sky Streak

 When you are satisfied with the shape of this wing, put the other end in the water and shape that wing.
 (You can see the wing rib on the Cloud Tramp drawing under the jar.)

 Check that this wing is untwisted and matches the first wing.
 Redampen and rework as needed until they match as closely as you can get them.
 A bright light shining on the underside of the wing will help you judge the match.
 Tilt the wing until you can look straight across both edges.
 The bright surface should disappear from view at the same time on both wings as you rotate it.

 You could see in the last picture that I lost a little of the dihedral.
 I decided to put it back in, and a little extra.
 I did that after the wing had completely dried out.
-Then I ran hot water from the faucet over only the center 2″ of the wing, blotted it dry, put the wing up on blocks and put a jar full of water on the center of the wing.
+Then I ran hot water from the faucet over only the center 2″ of the wing, blotted it dry, put the wing up on blocks and put a jar full of water (in a class, use a plastic jar full of sand) on the center of the wing.
 Put the blocks and the jar exactly the same distance from each end.
 The jar must be exactly perpendicular to the wing span, unless you want a little built in roll.
 Let it dry out completely before moving it.

 Now I will show you how to wet form wing camber using a form.
 We need to put pencil marks on the wing to align the wing with the form.
 (Later I figured out how to do this without making all the pencil marks.
 I will tell you about that later.)
 First put marks along one edge of the wing 5″ in from each tip.
 Also mark the exact center of the wing and 3/32″ on either side of that, as we did before.

 Transfer those marks to the opposite edge of the wing.